agucova/anymd-as-md-obsidian/README.md

 ## Installation

 ### From within Obsidian
-Currently the plugin is not accesible in the Obsidian n the community list.
-Tho access and beta test it, you can use [the BRAT plugin](https://github.com/TfTHacker/obsidian42-brat).
+Currently the plugin is not accesible in the Obsidian Community list.
+To access and beta test it, you can use [the BRAT plugin](https://github.com/TfTHacker/obsidian42-brat).

 ### From GitHub
 - Download the Latest Release from the Releases section of the GitHub Repository